toniengelhardt/crblm-rf-tool/README.md

 [ monorepo ]

-MVP based on Django + Postgres DB (backend), Vue/Nuxt, Tailwind, and Daisy UI (frontend).
+MVP based on Django + Postgres DB (backend), Vue/Nuxt, Vite, Tailwind, and Daisy UI (frontend).

 ### What can it do?